The summer holidays are upon us, so how are we going to keep our children entertained in Plymouth for SIX WHOLE WEEKS?

 How did I do?

-If you liked this post, you may like some of my other local stuff or days out reviews.
+If you liked this post, hop over to the lovely Claire’s Devon with Kids blog and read the Top things to do in South Devon with Kids.
+Or you may like some of my other local stuff or days out reviews.
 Have a read all about Elmer’s Big Parade, a review of our day out at Powderham Castle, what you need to know about Disney On Ice coming to Devon, or about popular Plymouth soft play and baby/toddler music session venue Moo Music Play Cafe.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.